Circular economy

-A circular economy (also referred to as circularity and CE) is a model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products for as long as possible.
-CE aims to tackle global challenges such as climate change, biodiversity loss, waste, and pollution by emphasizing the design-based implementation of the three base principles of the model.
-The three principles required for the transformation to a circular economy are: eliminating waste and pollution, circulating products and materials, and the regeneration of nature.
-CE is defined in contradistinction to the traditional linear economy.
-The idea and concepts of circular economy (CE) have been studied extensively in academia, business, and government over the past ten years.
-CE has been gaining popularity since it helps to minimize emissions and consumption of raw materials, open up new market prospects and principally, increase the sustainability of consumption and improve resource efficiency.
+A circular economy (CE), also referred to as circularity, is a model of resource production and consumption in any economy that involves sharing, leasing, reusing, repairing, refurbishing, and recycling existing materials and products for as long as possible.
+The concept aims to tackle global challenges such as climate change, biodiversity loss, waste, and pollution by emphasizing the design-based implementation of the three base principles of the model.
+The main three principles required for the transformation to a circular economy are: designing out waste and pollution, keeping products and materials in use, and regenerating natural systems.
+Circular economy is defined in contradistinction to the traditional linear economy.

-At a government level, CE is viewed as means of combating global warming as well as a facilitator of long-term growth.
-CE may geographically connect actors and resources to stop material loops at the regional level.
-In its core principle, the European Parliament defines CE as, “a model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products as long as possible.
-In this way, the life cycle of products is extended.”
+The idea and concepts of a circular economy have been studied extensively in academia, business, and government over the past ten years.
+It has been gaining popularity because it can help to minimize carbon emissions and the consumption of raw materials, open up new market prospects, and, principally, increase the sustainability of consumption.
+At a government level, a circular economy is viewed as a method of combating global warming, as well as a facilitator of long-term growth.
+Circular economy may geographically connect actors and resources to stop material loops at the regional level.
+In its core principle, the European Parliament defines the circular economy as "a model of production and consumption that involves sharing, leasing, reusing, repairing, refurbishing, and recycling existing materials and products as long as possible.
+In this way, the life cycle of products is extended."
+Global implementation of circular economy can reduce global emissions by 22.8 billion tons, equivalent to 39% of global emissions produced in 2019.
+By implementing circular economy strategies in five sectors alone: cement, aluminum, steel, plastics, and food, 9.3 billion metric tons of CO_{2} equivalent (equal to all current emissions from transportation) can be reduced.